 “Saul has slain his thousands,

-David his tens of thousands.”
+and David his tens of thousands.”

-8But Saul was very angry and this saying displeased him and he said, “They have ascribed to David tens of thousands, but to me they have ascribed only thousands.
-What more can he have but the kingdom?”
+8But Saul was very angry and this saying was evil in his eyes, and he said, “They have ascribed to David tens of thousands, but to me they have ascribed only thousands.
+What more can he have but the kingship?”

 9And Saul eyed David from that day and forward.

-12And Saul was afraid of David because Yahweh was with him and was departed from Saul.
+12And Saul was afraid of David because Yahweh was with him and had departed from Saul.

-14David continued to be successful in all his activities, and Yahweh was with him.
+14And David was successful in all his activities because Yahweh was with him.

 15When Saul saw that he was very successful, he was afraid of him.